 Short-term Care: Facilitates Functional Improvement

-This datapoint is a measure of the percent of short-term care patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Some experts argue that this is a reasonable measure of rehabilitation performance.
+This datapoint is a measure of the percent of short-term stay patients who experienced functional improvements, such as with activities of daily living.
+Some experts argue that this is a reliable measure of a nursing home's rehabilitation performance.

 Scores for Philadelphia, PA